DevExpress/testcafe/docs/articles/documentation/test-api/actions/take-screenshot.md

 Parameter                | Type   | Description
 ------------------------ | ------ | -----------------------------------------------------------------------------------------------------
 `selector`               | Function &#124; String &#124; Selector &#124; Snapshot &#124; Promise | Identifies the webpage element whose screenshot will be taken.
 See [Selecting Target Elements](README.md#selecting-target-elements).
-`path`&#160;*(optional)* | String | The relative path and the name of the screenshot file to be created.
-Resolved from the *screenshot directory* specified by using the [runner.screenshots](../../using-testcafe/programming-interface/runner.md#screenshots) API method or the [screenshots](../../using-testcafe/command-line-interface.md#-s-path---screenshots-path) command line option.
+`path`&#160;*(optional)* | String | The screenshot file's relative path and name.
+The path is resolved relative to the root directory specified by using the [runner.screenshots](../../using-testcafe/programming-interface/runner.md#screenshots) API method or the [screenshots](../../using-testcafe/command-line-interface.md#-s-path---screenshots-path) command line option.
+This path ovverrides the relative path specified by the default or custom [path patterns](../../using-testcafe/command-line-interface.md#path-patterns).
 `options`&#160;*(optional)*   | Object | Options that define how the screenshot will be taken.
 See details below.

 ```js